 2) Create an ORCID profile

 LinkedIn is the largest professional networking site.
 It is a useful tool for networking and finding new collaborators.
 Many vacancies are advertised here as well.
 You can write about new findings or post links to your publications here.
 Once you created and completed your profile (including a photo), connect to all researchers you know to start building your network.

 4) Set up a Twitter account

 When you set up a personal or lab account on Twitter you can follow other researchers and labs and promote your publications by sharing links.
-The science community on Twitter is by the way helpful in a.o. sharing ideas, PDFs, vacancies, and information on conferences.
+The science community on Twitter is very helpful in sharing ideas, PDFs, vacancies, and conference information.
 Make sure you add a photo and a description of your interests to your profile.
 Using hashtags you can find people with similar interests.

-5) Promote publications by sharing them on open access platforms
+5) Promote your publications by sharing them on open-access platforms

-Note: One of the biggest platforms is Academia.edu which is -despite its .edu extension- a big commercial platform that expects everyone to upload their own publications but than charges you to see anyone elses.
+Note: One of the biggest platforms is Academia.edu which is -despite its .edu extension- a big commercial platform that expects everyone to upload their publications but then charges to see anyone else’s.
 It is also an extreme spammer, trying to make you sign up and pay for access multiple times per day.

 6) Write blogs

 Start a blog about your research.
 You can do this on popular regular blogging sites such as WordPress or Tumblr or your own/lab website.
-You can subsequently post links to these blogs on your LinkedIn site, Twitter account, etc. to increase visibility.
-If you feel blogging takes too much time you may consider micro-blogging on Twitter.
+You can subsequently post links to these blogs on your LinkedIn site, Twitter account, etc., to increase visibility.
+If blogging takes too much time, you may consider micro-blogging on Twitter.

 8) Make your research more visible to search engines

-Finally, you can make your research more visible to search engines like Google and Google Scholar.
-You can this do by Search Engine Optimization (SEO) of your sites (Note: read up on SEO for your blogs if you write any).
-First follow the suggestions above to create pages and allow search engines to find your pages.
-And then add links to your personal sites on any other platform.
-So, for instance, add links to your Publons and ResearchGate profiles on your LinkedIn and personal University/Lab website and vice versa.
+Finally, you can make your research more visible to search engines such as Google and Google Scholar.
+You can do this by Search Engine Optimization (SEO) of your sites (tip: read up on SEO for your blogs if you write any).
+First, follow the suggestions above to create pages and allow search engines to find your pages, then add links to your sites on any other platform.
+So, for instance, add links to your Publons and ResearchGate profiles on your LinkedIn and University/Lab website and vice versa.